-All: My God, my God, why have you abandoned me?
-Cantor: They divide my clothes among them, they cast lots for my robe.
+Cantor: They divide my clothes among them,

+they cast lots for my robe.

 O Lord, do not leave me alone, my strength, make haste to help me.

-All: My God, my God, why have you abandoned me?
-Cantor: I will tell your name to my people and praise you where they gather, all you who fear the Lord, sing your praises, all the tribes of Jacob, give your glory.
+Cantor: I will tell your name to my people

+and praise you where they gather,

+all you who fear the Lord, sing your praises,

-All: My God, my God, why have you abandoned me?
+all the tribes of Jacob, give your glory.

 A reading from the letter to the Hebrews.

+The Holy Spirit testifies to us, for after saying,

-'This is the covenant that I will make with them after those days', says the Lord: 'I will put my laws in their hearts, and I will write them on their minds', he also adds, 'I will remember their sins and their lawless deeds no more.'
+'This is the covenant that I will make with them after those days', says the Lord:

+'I will put my laws in their hearts, and I will write them on their minds', he also adds,

+'I will remember their sins and their lawless deeds no more.'

 Where there is forgiveness of these, there is no longer any offering for sin.

-Therefore, my friends, since we have confidence to enter the sanctuary by the blood of Jesus, by the new and living way that he opened for us through the curtain (that is, through his flesh), and since we have a great priest over the house of God, let us approach with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
+Therefore, my friends,

+since we have confidence to enter the sanctuary by the blood of Jesus, by the new and living way that he opened for us through the curtain (that is, through his flesh), and since we have a great priest over the house of God, let us approach with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.

 Let us hold fast to the confession of our hope without wavering, for he who has promised is faithful.

 And let us consider how to provoke one another to love and good deeds, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day approaching.

+Hebrews 10: 15-25

-Hebrews 10: 16-25 Reader Hear the word of the Lord.
+Reader Hear the word of the Lord.